Home Compare HEI.DE vs SHW

 Heidelberg Materials vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across profitability and stability.
 Heidelberg Materials still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (HEI.DE: HDAX, SHW: Russell 1000).
+Peer scores are normalised within each company's primary universe (HEI.DE: STOXX 600, SHW: Russell 1000).

-This is not just a one-metric split: both stability and profitability materially support the lead.
-The overall score gap is 11 points in favour of The Sherwin-Williams Company.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 17 points in favour of The Sherwin-Williams Company.

 Trajectory Similarity